Recover Your Security Deposit!

 Links

 When Marilyn and I decided to move out of our apartment in Long Beach, California, we never thought we’d be writing about our experience in a book!
 Our former landlord, Mr. Peterson, had told us on numerous occasions that we could move at any time and break the lease so he could rent the apartment at a higher monthly rate.
 However, when we took him up on his offer, his promise couldn’t have been further from the truth.
 Rather than let us go in peace as he had originally promised, after we moved out he kept Marilyn’s $3,100 deposit and launched an unscrupulous legal attack against her (as the sole lease holder) in an attempt to steal her money.
-By the time we arrived in court to plead our case, he had filed five small claims lawsuits against Marilyn demanding over $12,000!
-(He dismissed the three “unpaid rent” lawsuits three days before we testified in court.)
-After a lot of research, consulting with attorneys and careful preparation of our evidence, we were able to win in small claims court and legally force the landlord to return Marilyn’s deposit in full.
-[The judge ruled that the deposit from Marilyn’s first apartment be returned in full, which was $2,426.
-We think there may have been an error and that the judge actually meant for the deposit from the second apartment be returned in full, which was $3,100.]

 Marilyn and I were fortunate: prior to moving out we were tipped off by a former tenant that the landlord had filed a lawsuit against him — based on fabricated claims — so before and after moving I thoroughly prepared us for an eventual lawsuit.
 We later discovered — from talking with numerous previous tenants — that the landlord had a habit of denying his tenants their legal rights, fabricating claims and then suing his former tenants in court.
 Some past tenants fared better than others, but we have been the only ones (that we know of) who got their entire deposit back based on a court order.

 Of course it was infuriating that the landlord was using the California landlord tenant laws to try to steal Marilyn’s money (and the other tenants’ money as well), but what’s even more frustrating is that there is no legal way to stop a landlord from continually scamming his tenants for financial gain.
 Lying in court to steal money from tenants is not considered a criminal offense — whether it’s done to one tenant or 1,000.
 Furthermore, a landlord cannot be sued in civil court for such unscrupulous behavior, since renting apartments to tenants is not considered a business (wherein the business could be sued for “unfair business practices”).
-Even if a landlord could be sued in this manner, it’s very expensive and beyond the finances of most tenants.
-And, since landlords know that most of the time they’ll get away with stealing their tenants’ money by abusing the landlord tenant laws and lying in court, they do it over and over again with impunity.
-For the criminal-minded landlord, it’s an underhanded, and legal, way of getting more money at the tenant’s expense.

 When Marilyn and I discovered that there was no legal way to stop our former landlord from continuing his practice of fabricating claims against tenants for financial gain, and learned that the same is true for other landlords as well, we did the next best thing: we wrote this book.
 Marilyn spent over $1,400 and I put in over 200 hours to prepare for small claims court, so we’ve decided to share our experience and wisdom to help other tenants scammed by their landlords get their security deposit returned.
 Furthermore, another purpose of this book is to share with you our presentation folder that won in court so as to give you a real-life example of how to deal with your unscrupulous landlord.